Resource Mobilization Team

 Campaign for Southern Equality Staff

 Chloe Stuber previously served as Southern Equality Fund Director with the Campaign for Southern Equality and has been active in social justice efforts in North Carolina and across the South since 2007.
-She is now a consultant coordinating SEF’s grassroots webinars and language justice efforts.
+She is now a consultant and her primary role with CSE includes coordinating SEF’s grassroots webinars and language justice efforts.
 She lives in Charleston, SC with her partner José and their cat Billie and dog Mahtli.

 Craig has more than 20 years experience providing capacity-building support to grassroots organizations in the South and Appalachia.
 Craig also works as a racial equity trainer and consultant, and has been active in CSE’s leadership since it launched.
 He lives in Asheville, NC.